Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Notation and background

 Let $T_a$ and $T_b$ be two tessellations of $D$.
 We say that $T_a$ is \emph{nested} within $T_b$ if $\textnormal{vertices}(T_a)\subseteq \textnormal{vertices}(T_b)$ and if for each element $e\in T_a$ there exists a set of elements $E\subseteq T_b$ such that $e=\bigcup_{\hat{e}_i\in E}\hat{e}_i$.
 We say that $T_a$ and $T_b$ are \emph{non-nested} if $T_a$ is not nested within $T_b$ and vice-versa.

-A crucial ingredient we need to enforce the multilevel (quasi) Monte Carlo coupling across a non-nested mesh hierarchy is a supermesh construction.
+To enforce the multilevel (quasi) Monte Carlo coupling across a non-nested mesh hierarchy we use a crucial ingredient: a supermesh construction.
 Supermeshes are commonly used e.g.~within adaptive discretizations or geometric multigrid algorithms, to transfer discrete fields between non-nested meshes \cite{Farrell2009Supermesh}.
 A supermesh is defined as follows.

 \begin{definition}[Supermesh, \cite{Farrell2011Supermesh, Farrell2009Supermesh}] Let $D\subset\joinrel\subset\R^d$ be an open domain and let $\T_a$, $\T_b$ be two tessellations of $D$.
 A supermesh $S_h$ of $\T_a$ and $\T_b$ is a common refinement of $\T_a$ and $\T_b$.
 More specifically, $S_h$ is a triangulation of $D$ such that: \begin{enumerate}[leftmargin=1cm] \item $\textnormal{vertices}(\T_a) \cup \textnormal{vertices}(\T_b) \subseteq \textnormal{vertices}(S_h)$, \item $\textnormal{measure}(e_S \cap e) \in \{0, \textnormal{measure}(e_S)\}$ for all cells $e_S\in S_h$, $e\in (\T_a \cup \T_b)$. \end{enumerate} \end{definition}